linode/docs/docs/applications/containers/beginners-guide-to-lxd-reverse-proxy/index.md

         lxc list

-4. The output will look similar to the following.
+4. The output looks similar to the following.

     {{< output >}}
 +---------+---------+---------------------+-----------------------------------------------+------------+-----------+